M7 medium tank

-The Medium Tank M7, initially Light Tank T7, was an American tank, originally conceived as an up-gunned replacement for the Light Tank M3/M5 ("Stuart").
+The M7 medium tank, initially T7 light tank, was an American tank, originally conceived as an up-gunned replacement for the M3/M5 light tank ("Stuart").
 The project developed to mount the same 75mm armament as the M4 Sherman while retaining the light weight and maneuverability of the M3 Stuart; however, during development the weight of the prototype surpassed the US Army's standard for light tanks and crossed into the medium tank category and was renamed.
 The M7 had significantly less armor than the M4 Sherman, no greater firepower, and held only a slight advantage in top speed.
 For these reasons, and because the M4 was already battle-tested and in full production, the M7 was cancelled in 1943.

 Development

 In January 1941, the Armored Force prepared a list of characteristics for a new light tank weighing 14 ST armed with a 37mm gun protected by up to 38 mm of armor and with a "low silhouette" which was passed to Ordnance Department with building of two pilot vehicles carried out by Rock Island Arsenal.
 For comparison purposes the first (T7) was to be of welded hull and cast turret with VVSS suspension, the second (T7E1) of rivetted hull, composite cast and welded turret and HVSS.
-Riveted construction was recognised as obsolete and the vehicle was never completed but used to test the transmission and suspension.
+Riveted construction was recognized as obsolete and the vehicle was never completed but used to test the transmission and suspension.

 Three further vehicles (T7E2 to T7E4) with different engine and transmission combinations were ordered during development.
 A change of armament to include the 57mm gun T2 and, at the request of Armored Force, the 75mm M3 followed.
 Increasing the length of the hull increased the weight but increasing the armor protection to 63 mm maximum took the weight to 25 ST.

 A more apt classification was thus given by OCM 18522, dated 6 August 1942, which standardized the T7E5 as the M7 medium.
 An order for 3,000 M7s to start in November 1942 was placed with International Harvester.